Canada Passport Photo Size: Exact Dimensions & Rules

 Can I smile in my Canadian passport photo?

 No. IRCC requires a neutral facial expression with your mouth closed.
 Even a slight smile can trigger rejection during automated photo validation.
 Keep your face relaxed, eyes open, and look directly at the camera lens.
+IRCC also prohibits digital retouching, so the photo cannot be edited to "fix" an expression afterward.

 Try it yourself